NetSys/demi-applications/README.md

 - step down / update term if term > currentTerm
 - nodes don't forget who they voted for
-- Candidate distinguishes between votes from same follower for the same Term.
+- Candidate distinguishes between votes from same follower for the same Term. [and Candidates are allowed to reissue duplicate votes]

-Now try to find bugs in log management.
+Now found:
+  - Leader overwrites nextIndex and matchIndex if ClientMessages are received before ElectedAsLeader

+  - Another, orthogonal one?: prevLogIndex has the wrong value for the second log entry